 physical abuse or sexual harassment committed by other recipients

-or passengers, contractor employees, or department staff to Regional
+or passengers, contractor employees, or Health and Human Services

 (3) Denial notification.
 If a service is denied, Regional

-Subchapter C, §1.41 of this title (relating to Medicaid Uniform
+Subchapter A of this title (relating to Uniform Fair Hearing Rules).

-Fair Hearings Procedures).
-This recipient notification does not apply
+This recipient notification does not apply to transportation services

 (4) Appeal request.
 A recipient whose services have